OleVik/Digital-Publishing-System-Framework/README.md

 ---
 ```

 These are all document-specific overrides for metadata that implementations MAY infer from a file's metadata on the filesystem, its filename, location, or other attributes.
-However, if explicitly definited they must take precedence.
+However, if explicitly defined they must take precedence.

 [^yaml-frontmatter]:
     There is no pre-existing standard for variable-naming and use across Content Management Systems, this is therefore an effort to unify current usage based on a cross-section of existing systems, including: